How-To Pick A Ghillie Suit (2021 Comprehensive Guide)

 A ghillie suit is a camouflage garment you wear to help to disappear into your surroundings.
 Worn over your clothes this suit made of colored strands creates a blending of contours.
 Blending breaks up straight lines to make your body’s outline appear random like nature.

 Ghillie suits are best used for stalking a target from a fixed position.
-Such as snipers, hunting for a distance or trying to view wildlife while hidden.
+Such as snipers, hunting at a distance or trying to view wildlife while hidden.

 History Of The Ghillie Suit